benvanstaveren/tripwire/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is just some basic info on the source atm - more details on how to setup and the database still to come.

 ### Tripwire - EVE Online wormhole mapping web tool ###